aws/amazon-freertos/tools/mutation_test/README.md

 This map will be used to output which test is supposed to catch a mutant at each any line, if it exists in this map.
 It will also populate the `expected_catch` column in `Full_WiFi_mutants_created.csv`.

 It is useful to know which tests are supposed to catch the mutant when the mutant is **ALIVE** or **passing** the tests.
 We can then inspect those tests or the source code to see why it's passing.

+We can generate a line coverage map with [this step](#optional-3-run-the-coverage-tool-to-get-function-coverage-for-the-test).

 An example of this line coverage json file is provided.
 Try: